webpack-contrib/css-loader/README.md

 By default the css-loader minimizes the css if specified by the module system.

-In some cases the structural minification is destructive to the css, so you can disable it with the `disableStructuralMinification` query parameter. `require("css-loader?disableStructuralMinification!./file.css")`
+In some cases the minification is destructive to the css, so you can provide some options to it. clean-css is used for minification and you find a [list of options here](https://github.com/jakubpawlowicz/clean-css#how-to-use-clean-css-programmatically).
+Just provide them as query parameter: i. e. `require("css-loader?-restructuring&compatibility")` to disable restructuring and enable compatibility mode.

 You can also disable or enforce minification with the `minimize` query parameter.

 `require("css-loader?minimize!./file.css")` (enforced)

 `require("css-loader?-minimize!./file.css")` (disabled)

-You cannot use minimize with SourceMaps.

 ## License